Aviv9498/RLBGU/README.md

 approximator of the Q-value, using the basic DQN algorithm.
 In Question 3 will try to improve DQN with one of the state-of the-art algorithms from recent years-DDQN.
 NN's are computed with tensorflow

+- In assignment 2 we will optimize the policy of the agent directly with policy gradient methods.
+We will first implement the basic REINFORCE algorithm and then transform it to reinforcr with baseline and an Actor-Critic algorithm. we again solve gymnasium's "CartPole-v1" environment